 GSFIS is an “American” school which means we are aligned with American standards for grade-level expectations and overall educational outcomes.
 We use a variety of publishers and curricula.
 Some of our texts are “Christian” while others are secular.
 We see the text as a tool to be implemented by a wise and discerning teacher and therefore the curriculum does not “drive” the course.
 You, as the teacher, are the guide and have the freedom, in consultation with your administrator, to use whichever materials will best aid learning.

-School begins at 8:30 with a “morning meeting.”
-Students may arrive up to fifteen minutes before the beginning of the school day, so staff need to arrive by 8:15.
+School begins at 8:45am with a “morning meeting.”
+Students may arrive up to fifteen minutes before the beginning of the school day, so staff need to arrive by 8:30.
 The school day ends at different times for different teachers depending on their schedule.
 The last classes of the day will be finished at 3:30.
-Friday is an exception; classes will end at 1:00.
-Friday afternoons will often be used for faculty meetings so teachers should not make any commitments which would interfere with these meetings.
+Friday is a distance learning day for students.
+Fridays are a teacher work day and will often be used for faculty meetings; teachers should not make any commitments which would interfere with these meetings.
 Teachers are expected to help with supervision of students during breaks and lunch.
 A schedule will be created so that each teacher has some breaks “on” and others “off.”

 Though our small class sizes have many benefits, one of the drawbacks is that illness spreads much faster with how closely we all work together.
 We also have students who come from many different backgrounds, which means that some may have more severe reactions to illness than that of the average child.

 With this in mind, we ask that if you are sick, that you please stay home until you are certain you are not contagious.
 Generally speaking, the guidelines for many illnesses are 24 hours fever-free without fever-reducing medicine and 24 hours without vomiting and/or diarrhea, again, without medicine aiding in this.